CondationCMS/website/content/modules/template-engines/index.md

 ## Apache Velocity

 [Apache Velocity](https://velocity.apache.org) is one of the older representatives of the template engines, but is still widely used.

+## Jinja

+[Jinja](https://github.com/HubSpot/jinjava/) a template engine under developing by HubSpot.
+Syntax is similar to pebble.